Marcel Sabourin: Career

 As a playwright he is most noted for Pleurer pour rire, which won the Floyd S. Chalmers Canadian Play Award in the youth theatre division in 1983, and was shortlisted for the Governor General's Award for French-language drama at the 1984 Governor General's Awards.

 He has also taught at the National Theatre School of Canada.

 Personal life

 He married his wife Françoise in the 1960s.
 They have had four children, including actor and screenwriter Gabriel Sabourin and cinematographer Jérôme Sabourin.
+Jérôme was the director of At the End of Nothing at All (Au boute du rien pantoute), a documentary film about his father which premiered in 2024.